 Spin clockwise with the brake tension band crossed for the maximum friction on the bobbin.
-Ply anti-clockwise as normal and with the brake band uncrossed for optimum results.
+Ply anti-clockwise as normal.
+You can uncross the brake band for optimum results when plying but this is not essential.
 On the Little Gem you can cross the upper drive belt for plying.
-This reverses the direction of the flyer.
+This reverses the direction of the flyer, alternatively learning to treadle backward allows you to ply without changing the drive band.